impresso/impresso.github.io/README.md

 ---
 ```

 If there is a blogpost associated with the event, add the link to the `blogpost` field in the front matter using the relative path to the blogpost.
-For example, if the blogpost is located at `/blog/2027-01-01-new-event/`, add the following line to the front matter:
+For example, if the blogpost _md file_ is located at `_posts/2027-01-01-new-event.md`, add the proper url to the front matter, following the `permalink: /:categories/:year/:month/:day/:title:output_ext` pattern.
+For example, the front matter would look like this:

 ```diff
 ---